 Not all Apple devices are compatible with AirPlay.
 You can learn which devices support AirPlay 2 and AirPlay on Apple’s website.
 AirPlay might not be working simply because the device isn’t compatible.

-Remember, VidAngel can only cast to an Apple TV using an iOS / Apple mobile device.
+Remember, VidAngel can only be cast to an Apple TV using an iOS / Apple mobile device.